Proximal Survival Analysis to Handle Dependent Right Censoring: Discussion

 \section{Discussion}

-In this paper, we have provided a nonparametric framework to deal with informative censoring, which cannot be explained away by observed covariates, via leveraging three proxy processes.
+In this paper, we caution practitioners to think twice about the validity of ``conditional independent censoring'' and encourage them to consider our proximal framework to deal with dependent censoring, which cannot be explained away by observed covariates, by formally admitting that measured covariates are at best imperfect proxies of underlying censoring mechanism.
 The framework essentially hinges on an analyst's ability to classify the observed covariates processes into three types, with sufficient completeness assumptions, without any stringent restrictions on the observed data distribution.
-We present two approaches for identification that later yield a doubly robust identification that are more robust against possible model misspecification.
-We construct generic asymptotic inferential tools that can accommodate most practical procedures including Z-estimation, M-estimation and ML tools.
+We present two approaches for identification that later yield a doubly robust identification that is more robust against possible model mis-specification.
+We construct estimators based on semiparametric models with asymptotic inferential tools.
 For illustration, we consider a simple yet heuristic enough setting where we only have baseline covariates but informative censoring that cannot be explained away by these covariates.
-We build semiparametric models for two processes and construct estimators.
-We examine the finite-sample performance of these estimators via extensive Monte-Carlo simulations.
+We examine the finite-sample performance of these estimators via a Monte-Carlo simulation, with a real data application on the SEER-Medicare dataset.
+One can also check how close results are, with and without ``conditional independent censoring'', as a way to examine the robustness of their conclusion.

-We remark that ``proximal causal inference'' has only been at most developed in longitudinal studies when time advances in discrete steps for causal inference.
+As we mentioned in the introduction, our framework borrows ideas from ``proximal causal inference''.
+We remark that ``proximal causal inference'' has only been most developed in longitudinal studies when time advances in discrete steps for causal inference.
 Moreover, empirical solutions to those integral equations in Assumptions \ref{assump:eventbridge} and \ref{assump:censoringbridge} are notoriously challenging to compute due to the ill-posedness nature of the problem \citep{ai2003efficient}.
-Our current survival setting is considerably more challenging than considered in prior works, as time to event, censoring time, and time-varying covariates are allowed to be measured in continuous time.
+Our current survival analysis setting is considerably more challenging than considered in prior works, as the time to event, censoring time, and time-varying covariates are allowed to be measured in continuous time.
 Therefore our development of identification and estimation to survival analysis is highly non-trivial, both theory-wise and computation-wise.

-Once again we caution practitioners to give second thoughts on the validity of ``conditional independent censoring'' and to encourage them to consider our proximal framework as an alternative provided that there is sufficient covariate information.
-One can also check how close conclusions are, based on two frameworks.